shas87/Sales-Performance-Analysis/README.md

 4. Which store shows most potential and should get investment?
 5. Which product shows least promise and should be discontinued?
 6. What is our market penetration?
 That is, how many stores and cities are we currently in?
-7. Which product category drives the largest profits?
+7. Which product category drives the highest profits?

 # Data Model
 Products (35 unique products):